smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 # Template Buttons
-This guide shows you how to show and react to "soft buttons".
+This guide shows you how to show and react to "soft" buttons.
 The text and images of soft buttons can be customized and are part of your SDL app's template UI.

 ## Soft Buttons
 You can easily display text, images, and buttons using the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE]`ScreenManager`!@.
 To update the UI, simply give the manager your new data and (optionally) sandwich the update between the manager's @![iOS]`beginUpdates`!@@![android, javaSE, javaEE]`beginTransaction()`!@ and @![iOS]`endUpdatesWithCompletionHandler`!@@![android, javaSE, javaEE]`commit()`!@ methods.